projectbismark/projectbismark/docs/admin/known_issues.md

 ### Sporadic wireless dropouts, mainly on 5 GHz radio ("BISmark5")

-We have observed and received reports of intermittent wireless failures for clients connected to the BISmark router.
-Clients typically lose connectivity without disassociating from the wireless network, and connectivity is later restored in approximately 10 minutes or less, or when the client disassociates and reassociates with the network.
+We have observed very intermittent wireless failures for clients connected to the BISmark router.
+Clients typically lose connectivity by disassociating from the wireless network when they are far from the router, and connectivity is reestabilished by associating with the wireless network.

 **Workarounds:**